pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 Notice the ``erlang_man_download_url`` file.
-This is a file created and used by edts_.
+This is a file created and used by EDTS_.
 It contains the URL where the man files can be downloaded.
 The file contains the following single line of text::

   https://erlang.org/download/otp_doc_man_17.5.tar.gz